She The North: Ujiri says Raptors have benefited from hiring more women

-Masai Ujiri has asked the question likely dozens of times, to every young camper at every summertime Giants of Africa camp.
+Masai Ujiri has asked the question likely dozens of times, of every young camper at every summertime Giants of Africa camp.
 Have you ever met someone who didn't come from a woman?

 "There's not a person in this world that I've seen that didn't come from a woman.
 There's nobody," Ujiri said.
 "There's not one person in this world that did not come from a woman."